-The freight and supply chain system should be low-emission, resilient, productive, and innovative
+The freight and supply chain system should be low emission, resilient, productive, and innovative

 We have considered the long-term trends and current vulnerabilities in our freight and supply chain system.
-We also engaged with some iwi, local government, and industry stakeholders to understand what the priorities for change should be.
-From this we propose that the strategy focusses on four outcomes - decarbonisation, resilience, productivity & innovation, and equity & safety.
-These proposed outcomes align with the Transport Outcomes Framework developed by Te Manatū Waka, Ministry of Transport, The framework guides the design of transport policies to improve the wellbeing of New Zealanders and the liveability of places (see Appendix 3).
+We also engaged with some iwi group holdings, local government, and industry stakeholders to understand what the priorities for change should be.
+From this we propose that the strategy focuses on four outcomes - low emissions, resilience, productivity and innovation, and equity and safety.
+These proposed outcomes align with the Transport Outcomes Framework developed by Te Manatū Waka, Ministry of Transport.
+The framework guides the design of transport policies to improve the wellbeing of New Zealanders and the liveability of places (see Appendix 3).